Bob Merrill: Career

-Guy Mitchell recorded many of Merrill's songs including "Sparrow in the Treetop", "She Wears Red Feathers", and "My Truly, Truly Fair".
+Guy Mitchell recorded many of Merrill's songs, including "Sparrow in the Treetop", "She Wears Red Feathers", and "My Truly, Truly Fair".

 Merrill made his Broadway debut in 1957 with New Girl in Town, a musical adaptation of Eugene O'Neill's Anna Christie.
-The musical was nominated for the Tony Award for Best Musical.
+The show was nominated for the Tony Award for Best Musical.
 Take Me Along followed in 1959, with music and lyrics by Merrill, starring Jackie Gleason and Walter Pidgeon.
 The musical was nominated for the 1960 Tony Award for Best Musical.
-In 1961, the film Lili was made into the Broadway musical Carnival!, starring Anna Maria Alberghetti with words and music by Merrill.
-The musical was nominated for the 1962 Tony Award for Best Musical.
+In 1961, the film Lili was made into the Broadway musical Carnival!, starring Anna Maria Alberghetti, with words and music by Merrill.
+The show was nominated for the 1962 Tony Award for Best Musical.

-He had theatrical success with the Barbra Streisand musical Funny Girl, (1964) which introduced the standards "People" and "Don't Rain on My Parade".
-Merrill and Jule Styne were nominated for the 1964 Tony Award for Best Composer and Lyricist.
-When the stage show was adapted for film, he and songwriting partner Jule Styne were asked to write a title tune, which was nominated for the 1968 Academy Award and Golden Globe for Best Song.
+He had theatrical success with the 1964 musical Funny Girl starring Barbra Streisand, which introduced the standards "People" and "Don't Rain on My Parade".
+Merrill and songwriting partner Jule Styne were nominated for the 1964 Tony Award for Best Original Score.
+When the stage show was adapted as a 1968 film, he and Styne were asked to write a title tune, which was nominated for both the Academy Award for Best Original Song and Golden Globe Award for Best Original Song.

-Producer David Merrick hired Merrill to write additional songs for the musical Hello, Dolly!.
-Merrill contributed two songs, "Motherhood March" and "Elegance", and some additional lyrics to Jerry Herman's "It Takes a Woman".
+Producer David Merrick hired Merrill to write additional songs for the musical Hello, Dolly! by Jerry Herman.
+Merrill contributed the songs "Motherhood March" and "Elegance", as well as additional lyrics to Herman's "It Takes a Woman".
 Merrill did not accept billing or credit for his additions to the score.
-He is also the lyricist of the theme song "Loss Of Love", from the 1970 Italian drama film Sunflower and composed by Henry Mancini.

 Merrill's other Broadway credits include Breakfast at Tiffany's (1966), Henry, Sweet Henry (1967), Sugar (1972) (reworked as Some Like It Hot for a 1992 production in London's West End starring Tommy Steele and a 2002-2003 United States national tour starring Tony Curtis as Osgood Fielding, Jr.), and The Red Shoes (1993).

+He provided lyrics to "Loss of Love", the theme song composed by Henry Mancini for the 1970 Italian drama film Sunflower.

-He wrote the book and lyrics for the musical Prettybelle (1971), which closed in Boston during tryouts.
-Angela Lansbury starred, with direction by Gower Champion.
-He wrote the music and lyrics for the musical The Prince of Grand Street (1978), which closed during its Boston tryouts.
-The musical starred Robert Preston and was directed by Gene Saks.
-Because of reviews during the Philadelphia tryout, an entire new first act was written for Boston.
+He wrote the book and lyrics for the musical Prettybelle (1971), starring Angela Lansbury and directed by Gower Champion, which closed in Boston during tryouts.
+He wrote the music and lyrics for The Prince of Grand Street (1978), starring Robert Preston and directed by Gene Saks, which also closed during its Boston tryouts (following negative reviews during the earlier Philadelphia tryout).